stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

       * Minimal waste
       * Zero-emission
   1. Call to Action
-      * Raise awareness
+      * Raise awareness about Nuclear energy
-      * Education is Key - where are we headed?
-Consider Nuclear Energy
+      * Education is Key

 # Initial Sketches
 These are the type of graphics I plan to visualize: